Celebrating our Golden Anniversary

 About the logo

 The 50th anniversary logo incorporates the past, present, and future of the Japan-America Society of Dallas/Fort Worth.
 The cherry blossom (sakura) within the stylized zero numeral has been a logo element since the Society’s early days.
 Its three-quarter representation is also reminiscent of a rising sun – a staple of Japanese iconography – and a luminescent moon, which features prominently in the Society’s annual Otsukimi Moon Viewing Festival.

 The “Japan America Society and Dallas Fort Worth” lettering is in the same font as the Society’s current logo, creating a connection with the recent growth of the organization.
 JASDFW’s current blue shade receives a darker and sleeker makeover to serve as a contrast with the prestigious gold color of “50 years.”

 Gold is the symbol of esteem and connects with the organization’s 50th, often known as the golden anniversary.
 The “50 years” font is a minimalist take on typography, emblematic of new logo trends, while also possessing the energy and optimism that will define the future of the Japan-America Society of Dallas/Fort Worth.

 Timeline and 50 Best Photos

-There will be a timeline, showcasing the organization’s major moments over the last 50 years, including the decision to add Fort Worth to the company name in 1995 and the historic Grassroots Summit in 2012.
-Additionally, 50 photos will showcase some of the most memorable events and experiences of the last half century.
+This timeline showcases the organization’s major moments over the last 50 years, including the decision to add Fort Worth to the company name in 1995 and the historic Grassroots Summit in 2012.
+Please click CLICK HERE to view the images.